-ERP vs MRP - Which Best Suits Your Small Manufacturing Business?
+ERP vs MRP: Which Suits Your Modern Manufacturing Business?

 This approach introduces a whole new skill-set for a person filling in as CIO/CTO - SaaS tailoring, mastering the following: